Ryan Hedges: Barnsley

 On 31 January 2017, Hedges was recalled from his loan spell at Yeovil, and signed permanently for EFL Championship side Barnsley for an undisclosed fee on a two-and-a-half-year contract.
 He scored his first goal for Barnsley in a 3–1 loss at Bristol City on 5 August 2017.

 Aberdeen

 Hedges was offered a new contract by Barnsley at the end of the 2018–19 season, but he instead opted to sign a three-year contract with Scottish Premiership club Aberdeen.
 On 27 August 2020, he scored a hat-trick as Aberdeen won 6–0 at home against NSÍ Runavík in the Europa League first qualifying round, having only come on as a half-time substitute.

 Blackburn Rovers

-On 30 January 2022, Hedges joined Blackburn Rovers on a three-and-a-half year deal, with an optional 12 month extension, for an undisclosed fee.
-He scored his first goal for the club on 13 September in a 2–0 win against Watford.
+On 30 January 2022, Hedges joined Blackburn Rovers on a three-and-a-half-year deal, with an optional 12 month extension, for an undisclosed fee.
+He scored his first goal for the club on 13 September 2022 in a 2–0 win against Watford.

+Almost 12 months later he scored one of the contenders for goal of the season against Watford away to secure a 0–1 win.

+On 19 May 2025, Blackburn announced it had triggered a one-year extension to the player's contract.